 - Using company vehicles for personal reasons

-A mobile resource-management solution provides your fleet managers with comprehensive, real-time data.
+Fleet management software provides your fleet managers with comprehensive, real-time data.
 With this level of information about driver behavior and performance, managers can identify and address wasteful and reckless practices before accidents occur.

 Driver Tracking Is Critical